auyer/Protonup-rs/README.md

 ## Usage

-The default way is to simply ivoke the cli, and navigate the tui.
+The default way is to simply invoke the cli, and navigate the tui.
 ```bash
 protonup-rs
 ```